 The Minister has authority to delegate powers and functions under section 139 of the LAA.

 The current LAA delegations can be accessed here:

-- Template - Report on Exercise of Powers Under Lands Acquisition Delegations 2020.
+- Report of Exercise of Delegated Powers Under the Lands Acquisition Act 1989.

 Acquisition by Agreement